Bauer Vapor, Supreme, & Nexus: Which One Is Right For Me?Posted by Drake Martin on Dec 15, 2015

 Jack Eichel of the Buffalo Sabres tries to use his Supreme 1S stick to score on Ottawa Senators' goalie Craig Andersen.
 Photo by Kevin Hoffman - USA TODAY Sports .

-The Bauer Nexus 1N stick is ideal for the player looking for a balanced feel with effortless release and deadly accuracy.
+Bauer Nexus sticks are ideal for the player looking for a balanced feel with effortless release and deadly accuracy.
 The Nexus stick family has a big "sweet spot" in the lower-middle part of the shaft where the stick will flex just about anywhere the lower hand is placed, resulting in a powerful shot almost every time.
-NHL players using a Bauer Nexus 1N stick: Jeff Carter (LA), Anze Kopitar (LA), Jonathan Toews (CHI), Daniel Sedin (VAN).
+NHL players using a Bauer Nexus 1N stick: Auston Matthews (TOR), Anze Kopitar (LA), Jonathan Toews (CHI), Daniel Sedin (VAN).

 While some might think that all gloves are generally the same, Bauer's three lines all offer a different fit and comfort level.
 Bauer currently offers Vapor 1X, Supreme TotalONE MX3, and Nexus 1N gloves.
 While these models are relatively outdated compared to sticks and skates, expect to see new models come 2016.

 Like the skates, Bauer Vapor gloves provide a tapered fit, which means the gloves are the most snug in the fingers and backhand and are looser in the cuff areas.
 This design allows players' gloves to move with the hands without constriction near the wrist area.
-NHL players wearing Vapor APX2 gloves: Alexander Ovechkin (WSH), Claude Giroux (PHI), David Backes (STL).
+NHL players wearing Vapor 1X gloves: Alexander Ovechkin (WSH), Claude Giroux (PHI), David Backes (BOS).

 Alexander Ovechkin of the Washington Capitals uses the mobility of his APX2 gloves to pull a backhand toe drag on Erik Johnson of the Colorado Avalanche.
 Photo by Associated Press.